ngugimuchangi/binary_trees/README.md

   - Inserting the value `n`
   - Removing the node with the value `n`
   - Searching for a node in a BST of size `n`
-  - What are the worst case time complexities of those operations on a Binary Search Tree (one answer per line):
-  - Inserting the value `n`
-  - Removing the node with the value `n`
-  - Searching for a node in a BST of size `n`

 ### [30.
 Is AVL](./120-binary_tree_is_avl.c)